 OUR BRAND PROMISE

 Our mission statement defines who we are and why we exist.
-It gives us something to work towards on a daily basis: Empowering those who apply scientific knowledge to protect all workers from occupational hazards.
+It gives us something to work towards daily: Empowering those who apply scientific knowledge to protect all workers from occupational hazards.

-Our vision statement acts as an internal compass, expressing what we hope to be the end result if we continue to successfully fulfill our organization’s mission.
-A world where all workers are healthy and safe.
+Our vision statement acts as an internal compass, expressing what we hope to be the result if we continue to successfully fulfill our organization’s mission—a world where all workers are healthy and safe.

-Together, they form our brand positioning—how we speak about ourselves as an organization, how we think about ourselves internally—and most important, how we strive to be.
+Together, they form our brand positioning—how we speak about ourselves as an organization, how we think about ourselves internally—and most importantly, how we strive to be.